qiskit-community/fulqrum/docs/install.rst

 C++
 ~~~~

-While not strictly required, building Fulqrum benefits substantially from having OpenMP 3.0+.
+Fulqrum is based on C++17 and requires having OpenMP 3.0+.
-This is straightforward on Linux and Windows, but does require installing
+Getting OpenMP is straightforward on Linux and Windows, but does require installing
 LLVM via Homebrew on OSX.